 Getting rid of skunk smell is not easy.
 Their smell filters through the air and has even the strongest running for cover.
 Skunk musk is a strong, foul-smelling odor that can seem impossible to remove and can hang around for a month or more when left untreated.

-If a pet was sprayed try to keep them outside until the odor has been removed.
+If a pet has been sprayed, try to keep them outside until the odor has been removed.

-If it was a human that was sprayed remove all clothing and quarantine them to the bathroom until all the bathing is finished.
+If it was a human that was sprayed, remove all clothing and quarantine them in the bathroom until all the bathing is finished.
 This will keep the smell from penetrating too far into the home.

 Skunk Odor on Human Skin

 Removing skunk odor from human skin may seem tricky, but it’s much simpler than removing it from pets or fabric.
-Begin by mixing 1 quart hydrogen peroxide, a half cup of baking soda, and 1 teaspoon of dish soap.
-Use a washcloth to apply this mixture to the skin and allow it to sit for a few minutes and then rinse off with clean water for at least 5 minutes.
+Begin by mixing 1 quart of hydrogen peroxide, a half cup of baking soda, and 1 teaspoon of dish soap.
+Use a washcloth to apply this mixture to the skin, allow it to sit for a few minutes, and then rinse off with clean water for at least 5 minutes.
 The process may need repeating.

 Skunk Smell on Pets

 Pets seem to be the first ones to encounter a skunk.
 Whether because the skunk is trapped in an area with the pet or because the pet simply ran across the skunk, pets, and skunks never mix well.
 The fur covering a pet makes it harder to remove the skunk odor.
 The oily musk sticks to every strand of fur and can take a long time to wash away.
-The hydrogen peroxide, baking soda, and dish soap method can work but may take longer than it does for a human.
+The hydrogen peroxide, baking soda, and dish soap methods can work but may take longer than they do for humans.

 Want to get rid of skunk smell forever?